-What happened to cobalt in Q1 2022?
+What happened to cobalt in Q2 2022?
 Our cobalt market update outlines key market developments and explores what could happen moving forward.

 Click here to read the previous cobalt market update.

-Battery metals continue to make headlines as interest in electric vehicles (EVs) surges.
+Battery metals continue to make headlines as interest in electric vehicles (EVs) keeps surging.

-The first quarter of 2022 brought strong demand for cobalt, which supported higher prices and also helped some cobalt stocks experience strong year-to-date gains.
+The first three months of 2022 saw strong demand for cobalt, which supported higher prices, with cobalt stocks also seeing year-to-date gains.
+However, prices cooled down in Q2 as various factors hit the market.

-Read on to learn what happened in the cobalt market in Q1, including the main supply and demand dynamics and what market participants are expecting for the rest of the year.
+Read on to learn what happened in the cobalt market in the second quarter, including the main supply and demand dynamics and what market participants are expecting for the rest of the year.

 Cobalt market update: Price performance